+Supported Operating System WAIK installed Windows 7 (for x86 imaging only), and WADK installed Windows 8 x64, Windows 8.1 x64, and Windows 10 x64 devices.
 Supported browsers Internet Explorer 10 and above, latest version of Firefox and Google Chrome.
 Microsoft Edge is not supported.
 NOTE: Open the browser in the administrator mode or use it from the built-in administrator account.